 - Preparing for the death of the donor or family leader

 - Provide a space for reflection, rejuvenation, and “recharging of the batteries” for family- and non-family staff leaders of family foundations.

 - Provide a safe space to share and discuss real-life governance and family dynamics issues with peers.

 - Provide a chance for attendees to network and create a cadre of peers to turn to in the future.

 Virginia M. Esposito

 Virginia M. Esposito, is the founding president of the National Center for Family Philanthropy.
 In January…View Profile

-Katherine Lorenz is the president of the Cynthia and George Mitchell Foundation, a grantmaking foundation focusing on…View Profile
+Katherine Lorenz is president of the Cynthia and George Mitchell Foundation.
+She is the leader of the…View Profile